Kerim234R/MyStupidWebsite/README.md

 # MyStupidWebsite
-This is a website that i made for a course project
+This is a website that i made for a course project.
+I think it kinda works.